 If you find that your dog is napping so much during the day that it isn’t sleeping well at night, which is interrupting your sleep pattern, you may need to find a way to keep the dog more active during the day.
 A dog that has a boring daily routine may tend to sleep too much during the day.

-- The infographic shows that you can stimulate your dog during the day through activities such as dog daycare or with a new toy.
+The infographic shows that you can stimulate your dog during the day through activities such as dog daycare or with a new toy.
 Volunteerism is great for many dogs.
 And another of the best ways to keep a dog active during the day is with exercise.
-Walking your dog more often will represent a good physical activity for both of you!
+Walking your dog more often is a good physical activity for both of you!

 About the Author: Sloan McKinney is a journalist based in Southern California.
 After writing about pop culture for a number of years, she has recently begun writing for a new audience.
-Inspired by DeAnthony, her cat, as well as her dog Max, Sloan now hopes to help other pet owners guarantee their animal companions happy and healthy lives.
+Inspired by DeAnthony, her cat, as well as her dog Max, Sloan now hopes to help other pet owners give their pets happy lives.